 - Transfer sauce to blender, or use immersion blend to blend sauce until smooth.

 - In same pot, stir together blended sauce, lentils, and chicken broth.
 Bring mixture to a boil, then reduce to a simmer and cover pot.
 Simmer covered for 15 minutes.
-Then remove lid and simmer for an additional 5 minutes.
+Then remove lid and stir in shredded chicken.
+Simmer for an additional 5 minutes.

 - Stir in garam masala.
 Taste, and if desired, stir in another 1/2 teaspoon salt.